eramitgupta/laravel-role-permission/README.md

 Make sure to replace `your_database_name`, `your_database_user`, and `your_database_password` with your actual database credentials.

-## Step 3: Automatic Database Setup

-After configuring your database connection, the package will automatically set up your database by running the necessary migrations and seeders without any additional setup.

-## Step 4: Register the Service Provider
+## Step 3: Register the Service Provider

 ### For Laravel v11.x